 - tax-free earnings so all investment growth is yours to use;

 - tax-free withdrawals for qualified higher education expenses, those costs — tuition, room and board, computers, mandatory fees — which are required for enrollment at a post-secondary educational institute;

 - State of Ohio income tax deduction for Ohioans for CollegeAdvantage 529 account.
 The current eligible amount for deduction is up to $4,000 per year, per 529 account beneficiary.
 However, with unlimited carry forward you can continue to deduct a large 529 plan contribution from your state income tax until all of it has been deducted.
 For instance, if you contribute $12,000 to your beneficiary’s account, you can deduct $4,000 from your state income tax for the next three years.

 Saving for college in Ohio’s 529 Plan does not mean your child can only attend Ohio schools.
-You can use your Ohio 529 Plan funds almost anywhere that you are comfortable sending your child and your money.
-529 plans can be used at any federally accredited educational institution, which is a post-secondary school that accepts federal financial aid.
+You can use your Ohio 529 Plan funds almost anywhere that you are comfortable sending both your child and your money.
+529 plans can be used at any federally accredited educational institution, that is a post-secondary school that accepts federally financial aid.
 If you want to confirm that the schools your child is interested in attending accepts federal aid, then do a search.
 If the institutions have a Federal School Code for the Free Application for Federal Student Aid (FAFSA), then you can use your 529 funds there, whether it’s two-year, four-year, graduate, vocational, trade, or any other post-secondary school.

 New qualified costs